-A narrow exception has also been added to the blanket prohibition on mass shelters in industrial zones.
+A narrow exception has also been added to the blanket prohibition on shelters in industrial zones.
 This is accomplished through modified approval criterion in 33.815.
+This exception would only apply to outdoor shelters on small sites on publicly owned land.